getsentry/sentry-docs/src/collections/_documentation/data-management/event-grouping/grouping-enhancements.md

   - `path:**/*.c`: matches on `foo.c` as well as `foo/bar.c`.
 - `module`: is similar to `path` but matches on the module.
 This is not used for Native, but it is used for JavaScript, Python, and similar platforms.
 Matches are case sensitive, and normal globbing is available.
 - `function`: matches on a function, and is case sensitive with normal globbing.
   - `function:myproject_*` matches all functions starting with `myproject_`
   - `function:malloc` matches on the malloc function
 - `package`: matches on a package.
 The package is the container that contains a function or module.
   This is a `.jar`, a `.dylib` or similar.
 The same matching rules as for `path` apply (For example, this is typically an absolute path).
 - `app`: matches on the current state of the in-app flag. `yes` means the frame is in app, `no` means it's not.
-- An expression can be quoted if necessary.
-For example, when spaces are included.
+- An expression can be quoted if necessary (when spaces are included, for example).

 There are two types of **actions**: flag setting and setting variables.

 - **flag**: flags are what is to be done if all matchers match.
 A flag needs to be prefixed with `+` to set it or `-` to unset it.
 If this expression is prefixed with a `^`, it applies to frames above the frame -- towards the crash.
 If prefixed with `v` it applies to frames below the frame -- away from the crash.
-For instance, `-group ^-group` removes the matching frame and all frames above that came from the grouping.
+For instance, `-group ^-group` removes the matching frame and all frames above it from the grouping.
   - `app`: marks or unmarks a frame in-app
   - `group`: adds or removes a frame from grouping
 - **variables**: additionally variables can be set (`variable=value`).
 Currently, there is just one: